oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

   $ helm search repo weblogic-operator/weblogic-operator --versions
   ```

-- For a specified version of the Helm chart, use the `--version <value>` option with `helm install`
+- For a specified version of the Helm chart and operator, use the `--version <value>` option with `helm install`
   to choose the version that you want, with the `latest` value being the default.

 Install the operator using this format: `helm install <helm-release-name> <helm-repo-name>/weblogic-operator ...`
 ```text